Andrew-S-Rosen/QMOF/README.md

 1. `qmof_database.zip`: This contains the structures and tabulated properties of all structurally relaxed materials in the QMOF database.
 This is likely the data that you're looking for.
 You'll probably be most interested in the CSD-15750-opt directory inside the `.zip` file, as this contains tabulated properties for 15,750 DFT-optimized structures.

-2. `vasp_files.zip`: This contains the VASP input and output files for the structurally relaxed MOFs in the QMOF database.
-Most users do not need this raw data, but it contains additional properties that may be of interest to some users, such as density of states (DOS), detailed population analyses, and other typical outputs.
-For the POTCAR selection, see Table S2 of the Supporting Information.
-If you require data for the intermediate stages of the workflow, please contact me directly.
+2. `vasp_files.zip`: This contains the raw VASP input and output files for the structurally relaxed MOFs in the QMOF database.
+It contains additional properties that may be of interest to some users, such as density of states (DOS), detailed population analyses, and other typical outputs.

 3. `soap_kernels.zip` and `cgcnn_encodings.zip`: These folders contain the SOAP similarity kernels and CGCNN encodings for the QMOF database structures, which can be used with the machine learning scripts described below.